greymatter-io/golangz/README.md

 Type-Checked Properties-based testing that is based upon ScalaCheck and Haskell Quickcheck

-- Everything has strong typing thanks to Golang Generics
+- Everything has strong typing thanks to Golang Generics.
 - Many kinds of test data generators
 - Every generator is composable.
 Lots of generators are included already and new ones are easy to make as compositions of existing generators.
 - A property is composable with other properties